-Understanding PCI compliance and basic requirements is essential for any business who wants to accept credit cards or debit cards as a form of payment.
+Understanding PCI compliance and basic requirements is essential for any business who wants to accept credit cards or debit cards as a form of payment, especially those with high risk merchant accounts.

 What Does PCI Stand For?